princessadentan/hbs-case-reader/README.md

 ## Why I built this

 My case prep workflow had a frustrating gap.
 I would download a case from Canvas, upload it to Speechify for audio, and open it separately in Lumen for annotation.
-Two windows, constant switching, no way to connect what I was hearing to what I was marking up.
+I was constantly switching between two windows to pause or replay the audio with no way to sync up what I was hearing with what I was annotating.
 I wanted a single tool where the PDF, the audio, and my annotations live together.
-I also wanted a concrete reason to work directly with the ElevenLabs API before interviewing for product roles there.
+I also wanted a concrete reason to work directly with the ElevenLabs API.

 ---